 He began his career at the consulting firm Booz Allen and Hamilton, where he worked on strategy and branding projects.
 He joined the marketing team at Kraft Foods in 1991.
 During his almost 11 years at Kraft, he led businesses including Miracle Whip, Taco Bell, A.1. steak sauce, Seven Seas and DiGiorno.
 While at Kraft, he was responsible for the launch of more than two dozen new products.
 He received his bachelor's degree from Yale and his MBA from Harvard.

 Calkins lives in Chicago with his wife and three children.

 Melody Camp Group

-Melody Camp earned her MBA from the University of Chicago Graduate School of Business.
-She has served as vice president for Coldwell Banker Real Estate Group and Harris Bank.
-She also has been an adjunct professor in organizational development at the Lake Forest Graduate School of Management and is the founder and director of Smart Computing and an organizational consultant.
+Melody Camp earned her Master of Business Administration degree from the University of Chicago Booth School of Business.
+She served as vice president for Coldwell Banker Real Estate Group and Harris Bank.
+She has been an adjunct professor in organizational development at the Lake Forest Graduate School of Management and is the owner of Smart Computing and an organizational consultant.

 Camp helps organizations work in their areas of need.
-Specialties include strategic planning, corporate culture development, management development and conflict resolution.
-She is a coach for management teams on effective communication and employee involvement.
+Specialties include strategic planning, corporate culture, management development and conflict resolution.
+She is a coach for management teams regarding effective communication and employee involvement.

-For the future executives, Camp will begin to build a group culture at the first meeting following the kick-off dinner.
-The next morning she will delve into personal and professional development by facilitating a program on self-management skills and the ability to relate with other people.
+For the future executives, Camp will begin to build a group culture at the first meeting.
+She will delve into personal and professional development by facilitating a program about self-management skills and the ability to relate with other people.
 All people develop these skills to varying levels, and the Future Executives Institute is an ideal forum to be purposeful and deliberate in this area.

 Northwestern University's Kellogg School of Management